-Actually, I quite literally failed to turn into a museum, as I forewent the chance to look inside Laidhay Croft and pressed on when my toastie was consumed.
+Actually, I quite literally failed to turn into a museum, as I forewent the chance to turn left and look inside Laidhay Croft, instead pressing straight on when my toastie was consumed.

 While resting and refuelling, I had consulted my schedule and the map and realised that I was now well behind time.
 Sufficiently so, in fact, that it would require some effort if I were to get to Helmsdale ahead of sunset (which would be around 9 pm).
 Basically, I needed to properly pick my feet up.

 Watched by the sheep in the field opposite Laidhay, I put on a burst of speed for the remaining mile to Dunbeath…

 Dunbeath (Dùn Bheithe) has been inhabited since at least the Iron Age but, like so many villages on Caithness’s eastern coast, saw the pinnacle of its fortunes during the 19th century herring boom.
 Its harbour was built around 1800 and, just fourteen years later, had become home to 155 fishing boats.

 Prior to the herring industry reigning supreme, Dunbeath had been home to a distillery, sited on Dunbeath Water close not far from the shore.